 Millennials Want Their Work to Have Meaning

-In many instances, millennials understand, and are comfortable with, the fact that the business world and technology landscape is in a constant state of fluctuation.
+In many instances, millennials understand and are comfortable with, the fact that the business world and technology landscape is in a constant state of fluctuation.
+This can mean they are more adaptable to change and embrace innovation more than their more senior colleagues.

 The Boss Needs to Be a Friend